PayString/paystring-documentation/docs/getting-started.md

 ## Request a PayID

-Now that we have a PayID on our server, we can request it using the PayID Protocol, the same way that other wallets would ask for our address.
-This is how you would get account information for sending money using a PayID.
+After setting up a server and [creating a PayID](#create-a-payid) on the server, the next step is requesting the PayID from the server.
+The PayID Protocol is what allows you to make these requests.
+And, when the server is publicly available, other wallets and entities can make similar requests to query any PayID and related account information stored on the server.

+To request the PayID you created for Alice:

 ```bash
 curl --location --request GET 'http://127.0.0.1:8080/alice' \